metaversecloud-com/mc-sdk-js/README.md

 # Welcome to the MetaverseCloud SDK!

 The MetaverseCloud SDK for JavaScript is an ever-growing collection of libraries, documentation, utilities, etc. that help developers implement certain features without having to do the work from scratch.
+You can find examples of using the javascript client library to build feature extensions, middleware integrations, & standalone real-time applications at https://github.com/metaversecloud-com/sdk-examples.

 <br />